Social Security Number/ITIN/Drivers License

 - How to Apply for a Social Security Number

 - 1) Your hiring department must provide a Social Security employment letter (on departmental letterhead).
 They may use the Employer Sample Letter as a reference.
-Upload the letter to the SSN letter request in the ISSS Portal or request the letter be sent to the Office of International Program & Services at P.O.
+Upload the letter to the SSN letter request in the ISSS Portal or request the letter be sent to the Office of International Student Admissions & Programs at P.O.
 Box 8106.

 - 2) After your SSN eligibility letter is prepared, you will be notified by email to pick up your employment letter and a letter from our office, but only after we confirm your SEVIS record has been activated.

 - 4) Email Cindy Durden (firstname.lastname@example.org) to ask for login information for the Glacier Tax Prep website to complete the Tax Assessment.